nilsbunger/parcel-browser/README.md

 You don't need this section if you're using data that's already loaded into our cloud DB.
 But if you're loading new data, or setting up a new DB, follow these instructions:

-1. Download Parcels, Building_outlines (under MISCELLANEOUS), Zoning_base_sd, and Topos_2014_2Ft_PowayLaMesa ZIP files from https://www.sangis.org/ .
+1. Download Parcels, Building_outlines (under MISCELLANEOUS), Zoning_base_sd, Topos_2014_2Ft_PowayLaMesa ZIP, and Topos_2014_2Ft_LaJolla.gdb files from https://www.sangis.org/ .
 You'll need a free account.
 Get the associated PDF files as well, as they are useful in describing what the data means.
 2. Unzip and put all files in world/data/
 3. Load the shape files into the DB:
 `LOCAL_DB=1 ./manage.py load Zoning`

 `LOCAL_DB=1 ./manage.py load Parcel`

 `LOCAL_DB=1 ./manage.py load Buildings`

+`LOCAL_DB=1 ./manage.py load Topography Topos_2014_2Ft_PowayLaMesa.gdb`

-`LOCAL_DB=1 ./manage.py load Topography Topos_2014_2Ft_PowayLaMesa.shp`
+`LOCAL_DB=1 ./manage.py load Topography Topos_2014_2Ft_LaJolla.gdb`

 4. Run ETL jobs as necessary, eg:
 `LOCAL_DB=1 ./manage.py analyze_parcels rebuild` - populates the analyze_parcels table